(RA; Arthritis, Rheumatoid)

 Rheumatoid arthritis (RA) is a disorder of the joints.
 It causes pain, swelling, stiffness, and loss of function in the joints.

 © Nucleus Medical Media, Inc.

 RA is caused by a problem with the immune system.
 It begins to attack healthy tissue.
 It is not clear what makes this happen.
-It is most likely a combination of factors in your genes and environment.
-Some known factors include:
+It is most likely a combination of factors in a person's genes and environment.
+Some causes may be:

 - Genes—people with RA often have a specific genetic defect